-Compliance-meeting our legal and contractual requirements-is not an option for SCAN.
-Annual compliance training is a requirement of our Medicare Advantage contract.
-That makes it a requirement for SCAN employees.
-If you don't complete and maintain your training, you will be subject to disciplinary action.
-Because regulations and requirements change, we work to keep the training up-to-date and relevant.
+Ensuring compliant performance and ethical conduct, which includes meeting our legal and contractual obligations, is a requirement and not an option for us at SCAN.
+Annual compliance training is a CMS standard that we require all SCAN employees and plan representatives to complete.
+If you don't timely complete the required trainings set forth in the plan's compliance training policy, you will be subject to disciplinary action.
+Because regulations and requirements change, we work to keep the plan's training courses up-to-date and relevant.
 The better trained you are, the better you will be able to spot potential compliance issues and know what to do once you see them.